-Who must fill This form must be completed by:
+Who must fill This form must be completed by: out this application form? you, the principal applicant; your spouse or common-law partner (whether accompanying you to Canada or not); and

-- you, the principal applicant; - your spouse or common-law partner (whether accompanying you to Canada or not); and - your dependent children aged 18 or over (whether accompanying you to Canada or not).
+• your dependent children aged 18 or over (whether accompanying you to Canada or not).

-Question Action 1 Write your full last name (surname/family name) as it appears on your passport or on the official documents that you will use to obtain your passport.
-Write all of your given names (first, second or more) as they appear on your passport or official documents.
+Write your full last name (surname/family name) as passport or on the official documents that you will use to Write all of your given names (first, second or more) as passport or official documents.
 Do not use initials.
+Write your name in your native language or script (if app For example: Arabic, Cyrillic, Chinese, Farsi, Korean, Jap Chinese commercial/telegraphic code.
+Write any other name(s) that you have used in the past, known by, other than the one listed above.
+Other names can include: previous married name, aliases, bit the obtain your passport. they appear on your licable).

+Write all of your given names (first, second or more) as passport or official documents.
+Do not use initials.
+Write your name in your native language or script (if app For example: Arabic, Cyrillic, Chinese, Farsi, Korean, Jap Chinese commercial/telegraphic code.
+Write any other name(s) that you have used in the past, known by, other than the one listed above.
+Other names can include: previous married name, aliases, they appear on your licable).

-2 Write your name in your native language or script (if applicable).
-For example: Arabic, Cyrillic, Chinese, Farsi, Korean, Japanese characters or Chinese commercial/telegraphic code.
-3 Write any other name(s) that you have used in the past, or that you have been is known by, other than the one listed above.
-Other names can include: previous married name, aliases, birth name, nicknames, community names, etc. 4 Write your date of birth.
+passport or official documents.
+Do not use initials.
+2 Write your name in your native language or script (if app For example: Arabic, Cyrillic, Chinese, Farsi, Korean, Jap Chinese commercial/telegraphic code.
+3 Write any other name(s) that you have used in the past, known by, other than the one listed above.
+Other names can include: previous married name, aliases, licable).

+For example: Arabic, Cyrillic, Chinese, Farsi, Korean, Jap Chinese commercial/telegraphic code.
+Write any other name(s) that you have used in the past, known by, other than the one listed above.
+Other names can include: previous married name, aliases,

+Chinese commercial/telegraphic code.
+Write any other name(s) that you have used in the past, known by, other than the one listed above.
+Other names can include: previous married name, aliases, anese characters or

+known by, other than the one listed above.
+Other names can include: previous married name, aliases,

+previous married name,aliases, or that you have been is

+• aliases,

+·

+birth name,nicknames,

+community names, etc.

+4 Write your date of birth.

 5 Write your current country of residence.

 6 Write your status in that country.

-7 Write your father's personal details including his: Iast name (surname/family name) given names (s) date of birth town or city of birth country of birth date of death (if applicable) 8 Write your mother 's personal details including her: Iast name (surname/family name) given name (s) date of birth town or city of birth country of birth date of death (if applicable).
-9 Answer each question of the section by checking the appropriate box.
-If you answered "yes" to one or more of these questions, you must write an explanation of what happen in the space provided.
-If you need more space, attach a separate sheet of paper.
+7 Write your father's personal details including his:

+last name (surname/family name)

+• given names (s)

+date of birthtown or city of birth

+country of birth

+date of death (if applicable)

+8 Write your mother 's personal details including her:

+last name (surname/family name)

+• given name (s)

+date of birthtown or city of birth

+country of birth

+date of death (if applicable).

+9 Answer each question of the section by checking the app ropriate box.

+If you answered " yes " to one or more of these questions •

+explanation of what happen in the space provided.
+If you a separate sheet of paper.